Best Dental Hygiene Schools in Georgia – 2023

 For registered dental hygienists who have completed their associate degree and are seeking career advancement, there is an RDH to BSDH Completion program offered by the college.
 This coursework entails completing 30 credits in the bachelor’s coursework.
 All the courses are offered online with flexible schedule options.
 There is, however, an internship requirement that must be fulfilled in your geographic area.
 By completing this program, you will be able to work as a part of an interdisciplinary healthcare team, equipped with the required professional skills and knowledge.

-Dental Hygienist Career Outlook in Georgia - 2019
+Dental Hygienist Career Information For Georgia - 2023

 How Many Dental Hygienists are Currently Employed in GA?